Renters Insurance: Apply, Check Coverage, and Protect What You Own

 Your deductible—the amount you pay before the insurer steps in—commonly runs $500 or $1,000.
 A higher deductible lowers your premium; a lower one means less out of pocket when you file a claim.

-That's the part most people skip comparing until they're staring at a bill after a break-in.
+This is a crucial step people often overlook, often failing to compare options until they're staring at a bill after a break-in.

 Either way, your landlord's policy covers the building structure, not your sofa or your liability if someone gets hurt in your space—your policy fills that gap.